Experience the world of Ancient Rome with new eyes

 You’ve heard the old saying “You don’t judge a book by its cover.”
 That’s a crock.
 People do judge a book by its cover.
 So, go get a good one that knocks their socks off.
 Here’s an excellent company that can design you one.

-Queens of the Deep.
+Deepen your writing.
 These two women, the co-founders of Writers Helping Writers, joined forces to create a series of books and articles which reveal how to define and describe the inner lives of your characters.
-Some major tools for your tool belt when sitting down in front of that blank sheet.
+These are essentials for your tool belt when sitting down in front of that blank sheet/screen.

-Queen of the Romance Structure.
+Explore Romance structure.
 Struggling with constructing that romance due to all those details?
 Through her analysis of Korean romantic dramas (Kdrama), she developed an outline approach which will help you write that next Hallmark movie or that epic romantic novel.

-Queen of Historical Fiction.
+The Historical Fiction genre.
 Being a historical fiction writer, I entered the profession with a lot of misconceptions.
 Let’s break some of these, shall we?
-Here Ms. Darwin exposes the genre and reveals the do’s and don’ts.
+Here Ms. Darwin examines the genre and reveals the do’s and don’ts.

-Queen of the Edit.
+Editing – where the rubber meets the road.
 A book really gets written during the editing process where the slap on the side of the head is not only expected but desired.
 Ms. Martin’s book is an incisive look into the process, which leads to your writing packing a punch.

 No financial remuneration has been received for these recommendations.